 The trailer begins with a voice-over from a voice that I assume belongs to Galadriel (Morfydd Clark), speaking about wanting adventure in the outside world.
 Throughout the trailer, we see Galadriel seeking those adventures in expansive environments.

 Watching her leap across a frozen waterfall and grip a small dagger as the shot pans up took my breath away.
 As she looks towards the camera she smirks, the ground beneath fades away into nothingness.
 Later on, we see her deep in a dark cave with just a small torch guiding the way.
 Stumbling onto a large gray face of a monster, she turns and runs.

 This version of Galadriel is vastly different than the one we’ve seen in both The Lord of the Rings and The Hobbit trilogies, played by Cate Blanchet.
 This younger one is more adventurous and seeking adventure whereas the one from LOTR trilogies is composed, regal, and terrifying.
 Having some characters return from the original series will help bridge a divide, while also allowing new actors a chance to expand on these stories.
 More on that in a second…

-The Lord of the Rings: The Power of the Rings cast
+The Lord of the Rings: The Rings of Power cast